ntrupin/abstractml/CONTRIBUTING.md

 ### You're Done!

 Congratulations!
-You finished making your first open source contribution to LineScript!
+You finished making your first open source contribution to AbstractML!
 We'd love if you starred the repository (to attract more contributors) or contributed again, to make it even better!